-Deducting the miles you travel for your business is a great way to lower your taxable income.
+Deducting the miles you drive for business purposes is a great way to lower your taxable income.
 But if you’re like most people, you use the same vehicle for business and personal travel.
-This can make the deduction a little more complicated.
+This can make the deduction process a little more complicated.

 First, you need to figure out how many miles you traveled for business and how many you drove for personal travel.
 Then you will need to choose a method to calculate your deduction.
 You will either use the standard mileage rate method or the actual expense method to find your deduction amount.